Sane94/alx-pre_course/0x01-git/README.md

-this is my second readme
+Updated README file this is my second readme